Dr Louise J Jackson

 Birmingham B15 2TT

-Louise Jackson is a Senior Lecturer within the Institute of Applied Health Research at the University of Birmingham.
-She is Deputy Programme Lead for MSc in Health Economics & Health Policy and MSc Health Economics & Econometrics.
+Louise Jackson is an Associate Professor within the Institute of Applied Health Research at the University of Birmingham.

 Louise has broad range of methodological experience and expertise.
 She is interested in applied research that improves health and care services, especially for young people and women.
 Louise has specific expertise in relation to: economic evaluation; outcome and cost measurement; preference elicitation; and qualitative evidence synthesis and reporting.
 She works closely with stakeholders and is interested in mixed methods research that aims to meet the needs of decision-makers, particularly in public health.